 The British author’s novels led to a number of popular movies and even a beloved television series.

-This landed the Rough Collie in the homes of many after this widespread promotion of their spectacular qualities and family-friendly affinity for children.
+This landed the Rough Collie in the homes of many after this widespread promotion of their spectacular qualities and affinity for children.

-So, what does the Collie look like?
+So, what does he look like?

 Both varieties shed and come in six standard color combinations, including the following:

 - white and sable